ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

 Causal profiling directs parallel application developers to where they should focus their optimization efforts by quantifying the potential impact of optimizations.
-Causal profiling is rooted in the concept that *software execution speed is relative*: speeding up a block of code by X% is mathematically equivalent to that block of code running at its current speed if all the other code running slower by X%.
+Causal profiling is rooted in the concept that *software execution speed is relative*.
+Speeding up a block of code by X% is mathematically equivalent to that block of code running at its current speed if all the other code is running slower by X%.
 Thus, causal profiling works by performing experiments on blocks of code during program execution which insert pauses to slow down all other concurrently running code.
 During post-processing, these experiments are translated into calculations for the potential impact of speeding up this block of code.